Skip to main content

 LinkedIn Profile Picture: Making the Perfect First Impression

 Your profile picture generates 14x more profile views and 36x more messages.
-Here’s how to optimize it:
+On a professional platform like LinkedIn, this is your most important visual asset:

 • Minimum Size: 400 x 400 pixels